 How long are your sessions?

-Sessions range in length from 5 days (Super Summer Sleepover) to 7 weeks (Full Season).
+Sessions range in length from 7 days (Wahano-Week) to 7 weeks (Full Season).
 Please see our Dates and Rates page for more information.

 Is there a doctor on-site?